thejkayway/m4apdx/README.md

 1. Copy [`./.contentful.json.sample`](https://github.com/thejkayway/m4apdx/blob/master/.contentful.json.sample) to `./.contentful.json`

 2. Replace `spaceId` and `accessToken` for development and production environments.
 Info for your Contentful space can be found here: **app.contentful.com** → **Space Settings** → **API keys**.

+### Run Site Locally
+`yarn develop`

+## How is this site structured?

+Ignoring all the fancy build-time features that gatsby brings in, this is just a static react site.
+Components are stored in `src/components/`.
+Styling is done with template strings inside our components via [@emotion/styled](https://emotion.sh/docs/styled).
+Theme variables are provided to our styles by [gatsby-plugin-theme-ui](https://theme-ui.com/packages/gatsby-plugin/).
+Theme variables are defined in `src/gatsby-plugin-theme-ui/index.js`, the object exported there is available in our components via `${props => props.theme}`.

+### That Fancy Build Time Stuff

+When building the site (`yarn develop` or `yarn build`), gatsby runs any function exported from `gatsby-node.js` that implements one of its [APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/#apis).
+For our purposes `src/gatsby/node/createPages.js` does all the heavy lifting.

+That function creates all of the actual pages that make up our site through repeatedly calling gatsby's "createPage" helper function with a URL path for the page, a page template component, and miscellaneous context variables to help the template component fill itself out.

+Template components are defined in `src/templates`.
+They export two things:
+- a React component that uses our UI components from `src/components` to create a complete page
+-  a graphql query which populates the `data` variable in the component's input

+###

 ## Customization